opencasestudies/OCS_Guide/.github/ISSUE_TEMPLATE/new-official-case-study-submission.md

 ## Attributions

-- [ ] Attributions: all outside sources are referenced and cited appropriately
+- [ ] Attributions: all outside sources are referenced and cited appropriately -[ ] All images/gif/videos and other forms of media that are not original to the case study include sources -[ ] Information on how to cite the case study is included -[ ] Anyone who contributed in a sizable way is included as an author and they are otherwise acknowledged if it was a smaller contribution
+-[ ] Licence for use is included (Any [open source license][8] is allowed, such as CC-BY or MIT for example)
 - [ ] Open Case Study disclaimer is included (see current case studies)
 - [ ] Any additional disclaimers related to the topic are included see the pink background sections in following case studies as examples:

 - [Mental Health of American youth with a disclaimer about mental health][5]
 - [Opiods In the United States with a disclaimer about drug abuse][6]
 - [School Shootings in the United States][7]
-  -[ ] Licence for use is included (Any [open source license][8] is allowed, such as CC-BY or MIT for example) -[ ] All images/gif/videos and other forms of media that are not original to the case study include sources -[ ] Information on how to cite the case study is included -[ ] Anyone who contributed in a sizable way is included as an author and they are otherwise acknowleged if it was a smaller contribution

 ## Case Study Sections